bradleyoesch/bradleyoesch.github.io/drivetone/index.md

 # Drivetone

-Below are a bunch of spotify playlists for live music in Austin.
+Below are a bunch of spotify playlists for finding live music in Austin.
+The playlists are all created under the [Drivetone](https://open.spotify.com/user/31avngohywcdspvfigvakfnw53o4?si=fdb381eae8b04765) spotify user.

 The first is a running playlist with artists playing this current week, updated every week.
 The rest are split by month and genre and are not updated once the month is over.